ct-js/docs.ctjs.rocks/docs/skeletal-animation.md

 * `Animation_tex.json`;
 * `Animation_tex.png`.

 We will need all the three files to be in the same location.
-Open ct.js, then the Graphics tab, and press the "Import" button.
+Open ct.js, then the Textures tab, and press the "Import" button next to Skeletal Animation label.
 Locate the `Animation_ske.json` file and add it.
 Ct.js will then import all the three files into your project.

 ## Using Skeletal Animations

 Skeletal animations are different from regular copies' sprites, and thus they will lack such features like collision detection, but they can be added to any regular copy.

-To add a skeletal animation to a copy, write this to its On Create code:
+To add a skeletal animation to a copy, write this to its Creation code:

 ```js
 this.skel = ct.res.makeSkeleton('YourAnimationName');